alexjames/alexjames.github.io/_posts/2017-12-11-security-properties.markdown

 ### Integrity
 Ensuring integrity means to assure that information has not been altered by unauthorized or unknown means.
 This doesn't necessarily mean that the information itself cannot be tampered with.
-It only means that if the information were to be tampered with, we had a mechanism to determine that this has occured.
+It only means that if the information were to be tampered with, we had a mechanism to determine that this has occurred.

 It's important to note here that integrity has nothing to do with secrecy.
 We may have systems where both properties hold, but they are by themselves, mutually exclusive.
-You could maintain the integrity of the string "TARTAN" such that if even a single character were modified, we would know that it has changed.
+You could maintain the integrity of the string "TARTAN" such that if even a single character was modified, we would know that it has changed.
 But the string itself does not need to be a secret.
+A harddisk may employ bit parity checks can ensure that data corruption is detectable.

 ### Availability
+Availability is the ability of a system to perform it's functions.
+If a system is under more load than it can handle, it may stop functioning correctly and we have the loss of availability.
+Attacks such as DOS (denial of service) target the availability property of a system.

 ### Anonymity
 Anonymity conceals the identity of a participant in a protocol.
 For example, if you write an anonymous review about a course